 Tip: Investors should understand how various factors can influence the total and circulating supply of a cryptoasset.

 Generally, market cap calculations are determined using circulating supply metrics.
-But, when calculating or considering market cap, it is crucial to be aware of which metrics have been used and to understand the implications that either may have on the outcome.
+However, when calculating or considering market cap, it is crucial to be aware of which metrics have been used and to understand the implications that either may have on the outcome.

 How are crypto market caps categorized?

-Small-cap cryptocurrencies have a market cap of lower than $1 billion, and are deemed to be the riskiest investments.
-While they have greater upside potential, small-cap coins are most susceptible to market volatility and generally have lower liquidity to withstand sudden, or high-volume, market movements.
+Large-cap cryptocurrencies have a market cap of over $10bn.
+They are generally considered lower-risk investments, as they have more liquidity and are better able to withstand market volatility. | Mid-cap cryptocurrencies have a market cap of between $1bn and $10bn.
+They are widely considered to be medium-risk investments because although they are more volatile than large-cap cryptoassets, many investors believe that untapped opportunities lie within coins of this category. | Small-cap cryptocurrencies have a market cap of lower than $1bn, and are deemed to be the riskiest investments.
+While they have greater upside potential, small-cap coins are most susceptible to market volatility and generally have lower liquidity to withstand sudden, or high-volume, market movements. |

 What are the largest crypto market caps?